-Sauvignon Blanc tastes very different to other white wines, most notably Chardonnay, predominantly because the smell is sharp and piercing complimented by a juicy, yet zesty, citrus zing in your mouth.
-The wines are in general designed to be drunk as young as possible, although some producers are experimenting with age oaked barrel fermented variants.
+Sauvignon Blanc tastes very different to other white wines, most notably Chardonnay, predominantly because the smell is sharp and piercing complemented by a juicy, yet zesty, citrus zing in your mouth.
+The wines are in general designed to be drunk as young as possible, although some producers are experimenting with age oaked barrel-fermented variants.
 Whether it is Sancerre or Sauvignon Blanc this wine is known as a refreshing dry wine that has a great minerality, aromas and tastes of herbs and grasses and a nice crisp finish.

 The principal flavours you will find in any glass of Sauvignon Blanc are lime, green apple, passion fruit and white peach.
 Depending on the region where the wine is produced the ‘zest’ factor will be more pronounced.
 This is typical of New Zealand Sauvignon Blanc.
 The Wall Street Journals’ wine columnist Will Lyons described it as “packed full of energy, like an electrical current running across your tongue with a real zippy zing!”

 Lime, Green Apple, Asian Pear, Kiwi, Passionfruit, Guava, White Peach, Nectarine

 OTHER AROMAS (herb, spice, flower, mineral, earth, other)

 Green Bell Pepper, Gooseberry, Basil, Jalapeño, Grass, Tarragon, Lovage, Celery, Lemongrass, Box of Chalk, Wet Concrete

 So what the hell is this ‘Cat Pee’ About?